davidretler/N-Body/README.md

 ## Running

-You can run the program using a custom list of bodies by typing `./nbody planets` where `planets` is a properly-formatted file containg planet data.
+You can run the program using a custom list of bodies by typing `./nbody planets` where `planets` is a properly-formatted file containing planet data.

 Note that the gui version is likely only to run on Unix systems.
 GLUT is is required to build and run the gui version.